Source materials for "Conversations With Crazy Horse" by Bruce Brown

 * * *

-AN UNUSUAL feature of the Battle of the Little Bighorn was the presence of "Suicide Boys" among both the Sioux and Cheyenne forces.
+David Humpreys Miller's portrait of Sioux youth Little ChiefAN UNUSUAL feature of the Battle of the Little Bighorn was the presence of "Suicide Boys" among both the Sioux and Cheyenne forces, and Cheyenne warrior Dog said there were also a few girls among the suicide warriors that day.
 The American troopers had certainly never seen anything before like these adolescent kamikazes on horseback, who essentially functioned as a stealth corps of shock troops.
 Who'd expect these children to rush into the arms of death for the glory of killing an American?
-[Note: Nineteenth century American had never seen anything like this, but of course it has a very contemporary flavor to 21st century American, which continues to make mujahidin with its illegal, immoral, atrocity-laced wars of invasion.]
-Two of the top ten kills on Astonisher.com's "Who Killed Custer - Top Ten List" -- Numbers Four and Seven -- were made anonymous youths who were probably Suicide Boys.
+Nineteenth century America had never seen anything like this, but of course it has a very contemporary flavor to 21st century America, which continues to make mujahidin with its illegal, immoral, atrocity-laced wars of invasion.
+Two of the top ten kills on Astonisher.com's "Who Killed Custer - Top Ten List" -- Numbers Five and Eight -- were made anonymous youths who were probably Suicide Boys.

 * * *

-ANOTHER unusual feature of the Sioux, Cheyenne and Crow was their deployment of both women warriors and transvestite warriors.
+ANOTHER unusual feature of the Sioux, Cheyenne and Crow was their deployment of both women warriors, girl warriors and transvestite warriors.
 Although not numerous, these "irregulars" had considerable impact.
 Moving Robe, a renowned Hunkpapa Sioux woman warrior, holds down Number 15 on Astonisher.com's "Who Killed Custer -- Top 10 List," and Buffalo Calf Road Woman, a famous Cheyenne woman warrior, was such a force at the Battle of the Rosebud that the Cheyenne named the battle for her.
 Instead of the "Battle of the Rosebud," the Cheyenne called the great joint Sioux / Cheyenne victory of June 17, 1876, "Where the girl saved her brother (Kse-e se-wo-is-tan-i-we-i-tat-an-e)."
 See Women Warriors for more info.

 * * *